peterjthomson/year-view/Documentation/MARKETING.md

 **A companion, not a replacement.**

-Year View works alongside Apple Calendar and Google Calendar.
+Year View works alongside Apple Calendar and the calendars you connect there (including Google).
 We don't try to replace your existing calendar—we enhance it.
 Tap any event to open it in your native calendar app.
 Creating a new event?
 We'll take you right there.

-**Three beautiful ways to view your year:**
+**Six beautiful ways to view your year:**

+• **Month Rows** — Calendar.app-style month strips
+• **Year View** — Continuous week rows across the year
 • **Grid View** — The classic 4×3 layout showing all 12 months
-• **Continuous Row** — Scroll horizontally through your year like a timeline
+• **Row View** — Scroll horizontally through months like a timeline
 • **List View** — Months stacked vertically for quick scanning
+• **Power Law** — Multi-horizon panels from today to the year

 **Works with all your calendars:**